Home

 Home jewelry makers produce bracelets, brooches, earrings, and necklaces in all shapes and colors.

 Jewelry items are made by pouring pre-mixed resin into commercially made molds or using molds you have made.
-Molds are usually sprayed with a release agent before filling with resin.

 Latex rubber or silicone is used to produce molds.